firesim/firesim/docs/Running-Simulations-Tutorial/Running-a-Cluster-Simulation.rst

    :code: yaml

-For the 8-node cluster simulation, the defaults in this file are close to what we want.
+For the 8-node cluster simulation, the defaults in this file are close to what we want but require slight modification.
 Let's outline the important parameters:

 * ``f1.16xlarges: 1``: Change this parameter.
 This tells the manager that we want to launch one ``f1.16xlarge`` when we call the ``launchrunfarm`` command.
 * ``topology: example_8config``: This tells the manager to use the topology named ``example_8config`` which is defined in ``deploy/runtools/user_topology.py``.
 This topology simulates an 8-node cluster with one ToR switch.